 Best AI Video Clipping Tools in 2026

-Compare the best AI video clipping tools in 2026 — OpusClip, Katto, Submagic, Vizard, Reap, Klap and more.
-Honest picks by price, features and use case.
+Compare the best AI video clipping tools in 2026: OpusClip, Katto, Submagic, Vizard, Reap, Klap and more.
+Real pricing, credits vs flat-rate, languages and who each one is for.

 July 2, 2026

-We build Katto, so consider us biased — but we've also done the honest homework.
+We build Katto, so consider us biased, but we've done the honest homework and re-checked every price below on each vendor's own site.
 This roundup names where each competitor genuinely wins, because pretending otherwise helps no one.
 That said, for most creators, Katto is the tool we'd recommend first: it delivers the most clips per euro, supports far more languages than anything at its price, and reframes smarter than tools that cost twice as much.
 Here's the full landscape, starting with our top pick.

 How to think about choosing